Last Updated: June 16, 2023

 Also, HTML 3.2 elements were evident in the form of tables, frames, and others.
 The forms were sent via email.
 The content was saved over the server’s filesystem, and not over a DBMS (database management system).

 This version of the web is currently in use.
-At least, the majority of the web over the internet falls under this version.
-In web2.0, the number of publishers has grown exponentially.
+At least, the majority of the web over the internet falls under Web 2.0.
+Here, the number of publishers has grown exponentially.
 User interactivity is encouraged.
 UGS or user-generated content is part of the content on offer.

 Interactivity has been further enhanced by the range of content or media that can be shared or consumed over the internet.

-Websites like Facebook and Youtube are built around UGS. eCommerce websites like eBay allow users to transact, and information storehouses like Wikipedia have facilitated information transfer.
+In fact, websites like Facebook and Youtube are built around UGS.
+Moreover, eCommerce websites like eBay allow users to transact, and information storehouses like Wikipedia have facilitated information transfer.

 The third major paradigm shift in the web is being driven by blockchain and other key technologies. (explained in the following section).
 It promises to truly personalize the web experience for the users.
 Added context to user personas, made possible with blockchains, will lead to personalized browsing experiences, with higher security.